 8. You are now making your way back towards Longnor.
 Continue the footpath straight ahead, keeping left to the building shown in the photo below.

 9. In the next field, the footpath keeps right next to the drystone wall.
 The stile to the next field is just hidden in the corner behind the bushes (you will spot it as you get closer).

 10. Continue walking straight ahead.
-But as you approach the Crofts Farm, there is a yellow arrow marking where you need to cross a stile on the left to walk on the other side of the wall.
+But as you approach Crofts Farm, there is a yellow arrow pointing to a stile on the left.
+Cross the stile.

-11. At the farm house buildings, veer right and walk up to the metal gate (to the left of the farm buildings).
-We last did this walk in May 2021, and found that this gate was locked.
-This shouldn’t be locked as it’s a public right of way.
-We checked with staff at the farm and they were happy for us to climb over the gate.
+11. At the farmhouse buildings, veer right and walk up to the metal gate (to the left of the farm buildings).
+This gate is sometimes locked, but shouldn’t be as it’s a public right of way.
+We checked with staff at the farm and they are happy for walkers to climb over the gate when locked.

 12. Take the footpath on the left almost immediately after the gate.
 Follow this straight ahead, back towards Longnor, shortly arriving back at Folds End Farm.
 Retrace your steps back to the car park.